Personal Property Tax

 The personal property tax is calculated by multiplying the assessed value by the tax rate.
 The current rate is $3.25 per $100 of assessed value.
 The personal property tax rate is determined annually by the City Council and recorded in the budget appropriation ordinance each year.

 Business Tangible Personal Property

-We assess business tangible personal property at 40% of customers book value, but never less than 20% of cost.
+We assess business tangible personal property at a depreciation rate of 20% the first year, with a 10% depreciation each year thereafter, but never less than 30% of original cost.

 Manufacturer's Machinery & Tools

 Assessment of machinery and tools is based on the percentage of capitalized cost as follows: